mwbowers/mwbowers.github.io/concepts/program-structure/qsys-databasefile.md

 **XFU STATIC RECORD USAGE**

-During Migration, ASNA Nomad Tools query the *Database Schema* to extract detailed file definitions and writes that information into an [XML file](https://en.wikipedia.org/wiki/XML) that is later used to generate the *MY_PROGRAM.Io.cs* partial class.
+During Migration, the set of 'externally described' files used by a program and the usage of each file are written into an XML file that is later used to generate the *MY_PROGRAM.Io.cs* partial class.

->In addition to *Database Schema* XFU files contain information about how Data-Structures are mapped into records of the database, according to RPG [Definition Specifications](https://www.ibm.com/docs/en/i/7.2?topic=specifications-definition)
+>In addition to *Database Schema* XFU files contain information about how externally described Data-Structures are mapped into records of the database, according to RPG [Definition Specifications](https://www.ibm.com/docs/en/i/7.2?topic=specifications-definition)

-To generate *MY_PROGRAM.Io.cs* partial class ASNA Nomad Tools use *MY_PROGRAM.Io.xfu* to declare using C# syntax, field declaration of the types defined by the [Fixed Types](/concepts/program-structure/qsys-fixedtypes).
+To generate the *MY_PROGRAM.Io.cs* partial class the ASNA Tools use *MY_PROGRAM.Io.xfu* to declare using C# syntax, field declaration of the types defined by the [Fixed Types](/concepts/program-structure/qsys-fixedtypes).

 > It is assumed that field names - across records - do not collide, RPG had ways to rename fields to avoid collisions.